TaraWilson17/data512/A1/README.md

 |start|2007120100|
 |end|2016073100|

-* Note: At the time of collection, the pagecount API was failing to return mobile view counts from 200801 - 201409, so this range of values is not included in the final graphic.
+* Note: Mobile data is only available after October 2014.
+Therefore, the pagecount API does not return mobile view counts from 200801 - 201409.

 Data from July 2015 - August 2019 was gathered from the [Pageviews API](https://wikimedia.org/api/rest_v1/#/Pageviews%20data).